TFC at Tai Tokerau Campus

 What do I gain from TFC?

-TFC is a University Entrance (UE) equivalent qualification and an alternative method to meet Rank Score requirements.
-Completing TFC at Tai Tokerau with the required subjects and grades offers guaranteed entry to a wide range of undergraduate degrees in the faculties of Arts, Education, Commerce and Law.
-If you’re on track to meet requirements, you’ll get early offers for your 2026 degree.
+TFC is a University Entrance (UE) equivalent qualification and an alternative way to meet Rank Score requirements.
+Completing TFC at Tai Tokerau with the required subjects and grades offers guaranteed entry to all degrees in the faculties of Arts and Education, Business, and Law.
+From 2026, you can also gain entry to degrees in Architecture, Design, Urban Planning and Science (except Biomedicine).
+If you’re on track to meet requirements, you’ll get early offers for your degree programme, which you'll begin the following year.
 You can also apply for exclusive scholarships for TFC graduates, funding courses and accommodation for your degree at UoA.

 Who is the programme for?